 | One soft stool and your cat is bright, eating, drinking | Often mild | Monitor + follow Section 5 |

-| Multiple loose stools in 24 hours | Moderate (dehydration risk rises) | Start home plan + call vet if not improving within 24h |
+| Multiple loose stools in 24 hours | Moderate (dehydration risk rises) | Start home plan + call vet if not improving within 24 hours |

-| Watery diarrhea many times a day | Higher risk | Call vet same day (earlier if kitten/senior) |
+| Watery diarrhea many times a day | Higher risk | Call vet the same day, earlier if kitten or senior |

-| Diarrhea + vomiting | Urgent | Call vet urgently (dehydration can happen fast) |
+| Diarrhea + vomiting | Urgent | Call vet urgently; dehydration can happen fast |

-| Blood (bright red) or black/tarry stool | Urgent / emergency | Vet care now—don’t wait |
+| Blood (bright red) or black/tarry stool | Urgent / emergency | Vet care now; do not wait |

 | Lethargy, weakness, collapse, refusing water | Emergency | Go in now / urgent exam |

-| Kitten, senior, or chronic illness | Lower tolerance for “wait and see” | Call your vet sooner than you would for a healthy adult |
+| Kitten, senior, or chronic illness | Lower tolerance for waiting | Call your vet sooner than you would for a healthy adult |

 2) What counts as diarrhea (and what doesn’t)